saikiranchenna/step-progress/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and sponsored by FancyQRs.
+An [AI-powered QR code generator](https://fancyqrs.com) that seamlessly transforms text or URLs into dynamic, high-quality QR codes for diverse applications.

 ## Available Scripts